MurilloLazzaretti/ZapMQ/README.md

 🌐 _Exchange_ (Coming soon)

 Send a message to a dermined queue with <b>no answer.</b> "All" of the subscribers registred in this queue will process your message.

+## 🕗 Performance

+We are current in a beta version, so we dont have numbers about how many messages the ZapMQ can recive in a second or how many it can send in a second, but if you need a high performance like Kafka, RabbitMQ or others messages brokers this is not your place.
+ZapMQ was not developed to have an extremely high performance.

+ZapMQ cant work in a cluster architecture too.

+We think that ZapMQ can send/recive like 300 messages per second (or something more), but we dont put it in a tester yet.

 ## 🌱 Wrappers